udkyo/lup/README.md

 - ~- doesn't retrieve the previous working directory.
 I'm thinking tilde expansion should happen up front but that's not been the case in testing.
 Use a variable rather than relying on tilde expansion if you want previous working dir, $OLDPWD for example.
 On a related note, ~+ *does* work.
 - at symbols make commands look cluttered - unfortunately all the more visually sensible choices with opening/closing pairs (parentheses, brackets, braces, chevrons) have built-in uses, so @ seems like the least idiotic character to use, however I'm open to suggestions
 - lup triggers binaries, it doesn't operate on shell built-ins like set or export, so unfortunately you can't do things like `lup export @http,https@_proxy=http://foo/`
+- command substitution happens up front, so if you find yourself in a position where you need to use $() or `` inside a lup command, you're going to need to use a traditional loop instead.